EU's Call of Duty: Probe Microsoft-Activision Blizzard deal

 At the heart of the dispute is who gets to control future releases of Activision Blizzard’s most popular games, especially the first-person military shooter franchise Call of Duty.
 Activision this week said its latest installment, Call of Duty: Modern Warfare 2, has already made more than $1 billion in sales since its Oct.
 28 launch.

 Microsoft’s console rival Sony, maker of the PlayStation, has brought its concerns about losing access to what it describes as a “must-have” game title to regulators around the world.
 In response, Microsoft has promised to keep Call of Duty on the PlayStation “for at least several more years” beyond its current contract with Sony.
-It also has said it might make it available on Nintendo’s Switch console, where the game isn’t currently available.
+It also has said it might bring it to Nintendo’s Switch console, where the game isn’t currently available.

 In a preliminary probe, the EU found potential antitrust issues with the distribution of video games and halting access to Microsoft’s rivals.
-The bloc said it “has concerns that the proposed acquisition may reduce competition on the market for PC operating systems.”
+The bloc said it has concerns that the proposed acquisition could hurt competitors to Microsoft’s Windows operating system, because computers without Windows might not be able to get Xbox’s game-streaming subscription service and growing collection of titles.

 Microsoft said it will keep working with the European Commission on next steps “and to address any valid marketplace concerns.”